 Multiple DMR IDs (up to 250 of them that can be set per channel).
 You can tell the radio was designed with the idea that people may use one radio for both business and amateur radio.
 The radio can have multiple DMR IDs so you can use your business DMR IDs on the business bands and your Ham Radio DMR ID on the ham bands.

 Encryption.
+If you have a team of people who need radio communications and would prefer it to be encrypted, I can’t think of a less expensive route to go.
 In DMR mode, the Anytone supports AES 256 Encryption (this is only allowed on the business bands, so an FCC Part 90 license is required in the USA).
 The implementation is supposed to be compatible with Motorola and Hytera’s commercial radios (Mototrbo).

 Documentation, Training, and Support.
 I rarely see this offered with radios, so it’s a nice bonus.
 If you purchase the AnyTone radio directly from BridgeCom Systems (directly from BridgeCom or via the BridgeCom listing on Amazon), they include access to all sorts of training, support, a FB (ugh) community, support, and quick guides to get you going.
 If you’ve never used a DMR radio, I highly suggest taking advantage of this.